Character encodings#

 However, only a subset of characters can be displayed, the other characters

-).
+being displayed as “?”
+(U+003F).
 You can find the list of characters

-in encodings-oc-characters.txt
+in encodings-oc-characters.txt.

 See LuaString.valueOf and LuaString.tojstring (OC-LuaJ version), StaticFontRenderer.drawChar and chars.txt for reference.